 The Company's revenue is currently generated through its collaboration agreement with Alexion Pharma Holding (Alexion).
-The terms of this agreement contains multiple elements, or deliverables, including an exclusive license to research, develop, manufacture and commercialize the licensed products and the compounds in the field in the territory, as well as research and development activities to be performed by the Company on behalf of Alexion related to the licensed product candidates.
+The terms of this agreement contains multiple elements, or deliverables, including an exclusive license granted by the Company to Alexion to research, develop, manufacture and commercialize the licensed products and the compounds in the field in the territory, as well as research and development activities to be performed by the Company on behalf of Alexion related to the licensed product candidates.
 In addition, the terms of this agreement include payments to the Company of one or more of the following: a nonrefundable, upfront payment; contingent milestone payments related to specified pre-clinical milestones, development milestones and sales-based commercial milestones; fees for research and development services rendered; and royalties on commercial sales of licensed product candidates, if any.
-To date, the Company has received the upfront payment and is due certain research and development service payments but has not received any milestone payments or earned royalty revenue as a result of product sales.
+To date, the Company has received the upfront payment, payment for the achievement of the first milestone under the agreement and payments for certain research and development services.
+The Company has not received any other milestone payments under the agreement or earned royalty revenue as a result of product sales.
 See Note 9 for additional information on this agreement.

 When evaluating multiple element arrangements, the Company considers whether the deliverables under the arrangement represent separate units of accounting.
 This evaluation requires subjective determinations and requires management to make judgments about the individual deliverables and whether such deliverables are separable from the other aspects of the contractual relationship.
 In determining the units of accounting, management evaluates certain criteria, including whether the deliverables have standalone value, based on the consideration of the relevant facts and circumstances for each arrangement.
 The consideration received is allocated among the separate units of accounting using the relative selling price method, and the applicable revenue recognition criteria are applied to each of the separate units.
-Deliverables are considered separate units of accounting provided that: (i) the delivered item(s) has value to the customer on a stand-alone basis and (ii) if the arrangement includes a general right of return relative to the delivered item(s), delivery or performance of the undelivered item(s) is considered probable and substantially in the control of the
+Deliverables are considered separate units of accounting provided that: (i) the delivered item(s) has value to the customer on a stand-alone basis and (ii) if the arrangement includes a general right of return relative to the delivered item(s), delivery or performance of the undelivered item(s) is considered probable and substantially in the control of the Company.

-Company.
 In assessing whether an item has stand-alone value, the Company considers factors such as the research, manufacturing and commercialization capabilities of the collaboration partner and the availability of the associated expertise in the general marketplace.
 In addition, the Company considers whether the collaboration partner can use the deliverable(s) for their intended purpose without the receipt of the remaining element(s), whether the value of the deliverable is dependent on the undelivered item(s) and whether there are other vendors that can provide the undelivered element(s).
 The Company's collaboration agreement with Alexion does not contain a general right of return relative to the delivered item(s).